 Hearing loss, also called a noise-induced threshold shift, is possibly the best studied type of effect from sound exposures to animals.
 Hearing loss manifests itself as loss in hearing sensitivity across part of an animal's hearing range, which is dependent upon the specifics of the noise exposure.
-Hearing loss may be either permanent threshold shift (PTS), or temporary threshold shift (TTS).
+Hearing loss may be either PTS, or TTS.
 If the threshold shift eventually returns to zero (the animal's hearing returns to pre-exposure value), the threshold shift is a TTS.
 If the threshold shift does not return to zero but leaves some finite amount of threshold shift, then that remaining threshold shift is a PTS.
-Figure 3.0-15 shows one hypothetical threshold shift that completely recovers, a TTS, and one that does not completely recover, leaving some PTS.
+Figure 3.0-16 shows one hypothetical threshold shift that completely recovers, a TTS, and one that does not completely recover, leaving some PTS.